SeldonIO/seldon-core/docs-gb/pipelines.md

 In this example the last step `tfsimple3` runs only if there are outputs from `tfsimple1` and `tfsimple2` but also data from the `check` step.
 However, if the step `tfsimple3` is run it only receives the join of data from `tfsimple1` and `tfsimple2`.

-This example can be found in the [pipeline-examples examples](examples/pipeline-examples.md#model-join-with-trigger).
+This example can be found in the [pipeline examples](examples/pipeline-examples.md#model-join-with-trigger).

 ### Trigger Joins